10 Best Herbal Tinctures For Tinnitus

 hypericum perforatum tincture

-Hypericum perforatum, commonly known as St. John's Wort, has been traditionally used for its potential therapeutic effects on various health conditions, including tinnitus.
+Hypericum perforatum, commonly known as St. John's Wort, is a herbal remedy that has been traditionally used for its potential therapeutic effects on various health conditions, including tinnitus.

 3. Vitex agnus-castus